-This work is conducted through AMBA's Legal Resources Network (LRN) which is the umbrella network of AMBA's more specialized Law Firm Network (LFN).
+The aforementioned work is conducted through AMBA's Legal Resources Network (LRN) which is the umbrella network of AMBA's more specialized Law Firm Network (LFN) that consists of attorneys willing to provide their pro bono time and donate firm resources to the community.

 Legal Resources Chair | email@example.com